feedhenry-raincatcher/raincatcher-keycloak/README.md

     Password: admin

-Successful automated seeding of the container is verified by checking that the "Raincatcher" realm is visible along with the master realm.
+Successful automated seeding of the container is verified by checking that the "Raincatcher" realm is visible along with the master realm in the dropdown menu on the upper left corner of the page.

 ## Modifying Seed Data

-To modify the seed data in the server, make the appropriate changes to the **data_files/raincatcher-realm.json file**, stop and delete any running keycloak container, and run the build_run_populate.sh script again
+To modify the seed data in the server, make the appropriate changes to the **data_files/raincatcher-realm.json file**, stop and delete any running keycloak container, and run the docker build again.

 **Note:** The 'docker build' command will pickup again at the point where the realm file to be copied into the image is specified.